 idx := 0;

-DBMS_OUTPUT.PUT_LINE('Flushed' || n || 'rows');
+DBMS_OUTPUT.PUT_LINE('Flushed ' || n || ' rows');

 END flush_proc;

--- AFTER EACH ROW timing point section:
+-- AFTER EACH ROW time period:

 AFTER EACH ROW IS